ahmedabd39/ratslam/RatSLAMROS.md

 OpenRatSLAM is based on the RatSLAM C++ library written by David Ball and Scott Heath, with support and additions by Michael Milford.
 The RatSLAM algorithm was originally designed and implemented by Michael Milford and Gordon Wyeth.

-OpenRatSLAM has only been tested on Ubuntu and as ROS support for platforms other than Linux is still limited, this will probably not change.

 For a full description of ROS terminology have a look [here](http://www.ros.org).